 The beauty of Atsitsa is its simplicity, its intimate connection with nature and its timeless detachment from the outside world.
 The atmosphere of trust it generates enables everyone to open up, venture into unchartered waters and make connections rarely made in the outside world.
 The powerful bonds forged between people sometimes last for life.

 Skyros is an island of outstanding natural beauty, lying in the Sporades islands off the east coast of mainland Greece.
 It is the most remote of the islands and this has helped preserve its distinct Greek character.
 Atsitsa Bay is situated in the North West coast of Skyros island.
 Atsitsa Bay is right on the coast so you can wake up and go for an early morning swim in the Aegean sea before breakfast.
 Atsitsa is quite remote so many amenities are on site such as: clothes washing, a convenience shop, dining, a bar and much more.
 Two local tavernas are adjacent either side of Atsitsa Bay, which are open in the height of season.

 Activities & courses

 Participants can choose up to 3 courses a day, for 4 days a week.
 Courses are chosen on arrival.
 Early morning ‘drop-in’ classes run for an hour before breakfast.
 Mid-morning and late afternoon courses run for two hours, some requiring commitment for four days whilst others are ‘drop-in’.
 You can do as much or as little as you want.
-Childcare is available in the school holidays (AT7, AT8, AT9, AT0) during the day’s two main course slots.
+Childcare is available in the school holidays (AT7, AT8, AT9, AT10) during the day’s two main course slots.
 There is 3 hours of yoga available on course days making Atsitsa perfect for your yoga holiday.
 Atsitsa's beautiful surroundings make it ideal for your wellbeing holiday with courses such as: meditation, mindfulness, massage, Qi gong and much more.
 If you prefer an active holiday then learn to windsurf or abseil, try your hand at trapeze, dance, pilates or simply enjoy the swimming!

 ‘The doyenne of alternative holidays’.
 Gemma Bowes, The Observer